Bay Centre

-The Bay Centre (formerly the Victoria Eaton Centre) is a shopping mall in Victoria, British Columbia, Canada.
+Bay Centre (formerly the Victoria Eaton Centre) is a shopping mall in Victoria, British Columbia, Canada.
 It is bounded by Douglas, Government, Fort, and View streets, in the city's historic centre.
 It has 39115 m2 of retail space.

 Opening in 1989, the mall was the first large shopping mall in downtown Victoria.
 It occupies two city blocks of the Old Town area, including the site of the original downtown Eaton's store (previously Spencer's) at 1150 Douglas Street.
 Eaton's was demolished in 1987–88 to make way for the Eaton Centre project.
 The development of the shopping centre was initially the subject of controversy, as construction involved demolishing several historic buildings (or reducing them to facades in front of new construction) and closing one block of Broad Street.